Duchy of Cornwall Office Act 1854

 The Duchy of Cornwall Office Act 1854 (17 & 18 Vict. c.
 93) is an act of the Parliament of the United Kingdom.
-It is a public general Act.
+It is a public general act.
 The act was omitted from the third revised edition of the statutes because of its local and personal nature.

-The act had not been wholly repealed in Great Britain at the end of 2010.
+The act moved the office of the Duchy of Cornwall from Somerset House, where the space they occupied was wanted by the Inland Revenue.
+It was to move to a building to be constructed in Pimlico, on Crown Estate land, at 10 Buckingham Gate.
+As of 2026 the Duchy of Cornwall continue to occupy the building as their offices.

+As of 2026, the act remains in force in the United Kingdom.